KxSystems/docs/docs/kb/custom-web.md

 ---
-title: Customizing the default webserver
+title: Customizing the default webserver – Knowledge Base – kdb+ and q documentation
 description: Without changing anything in q you can make a kdb+ session serve up static content by creating a directory called html underneath your QHOME directory.
 This is the root server for the webserver (like the Apache /var/www/html) and is the place to save static content to be served up from kdb+.
 Try for example saving a favicon.ico file there and calling up a page.
 keywords: html, http, javascript, kdb+, q, server, web, webserver
 ---